 The combination of dissociation and substance abuse can be dangerous.
 Untreated psychiatric symptoms can cause substance dependence to develop quickly and intensely.
 In turn, substance use can exacerbate dissociative symptoms and comorbid anxiety and depression.
 In substance-induced dissociative states, people can feel so disconnected from the consequences of their actions that they become extremely self-destructive.

-create an individualized treatment plan to suit your needs.
+If you or someone you know is struggling with a substance use or co-occurring disorder dissociative disorder, help is available.
+At The Recovery Village, a team of professionals can create an individualized treatment plan to suit your needs.
 Call and speak with a representative to learn more about which program could work for you.